MattDClarke/Website-redesign/Project 0 - notes.md

 ## Steps

 - [x] Make general index homepage layout with Grid, Flexbox and Bootstrap

 - [x] make images responsive

 - [x] crop images with CSS object-fit?

 - [x] style

 - [x] drop-down: adjust width of search input and lang input

 - [x] make images responsive when hovered over (move a bit or incr. in size)

 - [x] Make sure footer sticks to bottom using Grid or Flexbox (check my I & T Downloader project)

 - [x] Make nav list items align when size is small and have font awesome images align

 - [x] Nav items alignment is not ideal.... not aligned with content...left align? then right align search bar?
 Try make .navbar-items-container (flex container) span the viewport width and then make nav layout more evenly spaced...

 - [x] Nav margins when screen size big...

 - [x] menu icon color...change to white...

 - [x] Add venomous icons - background - scull and crossbones, with some transparency??

 - [x] active page - underline text?

 - [x] Make snakes gallery filterable - https://www.w3schools.com/howto/howto_js_portfolio_filter.asp

 - [x] Make mobile responsive...change grid-card size for mobile using an image query later.... (smaller....)

 - [x] Make css neater, inherit properties... like in lecture add sass properties

 - [x] Add filter: Taipei, common

+- [x] Filtering ... filter without making images display none when Javascript turned off...  see ladies article --> ignore for now...

-- [ ] Nunjucks - templating language --> add to file, use because it is like Jinja2
+- [x] Nunjucks - templating language --> add to file, use because it is like Jinja2

+- [x] filtering: add  mildly venomous

+- [x] add all species for cards

+- [x] add alt="  " for images

+- [x] correctly orient images in cards... x-axis --> add to njk file

+- [x] correctly orient images in cards... y-axis --> add to njk file

+- [x] check images in mobile form

+- [x] make about.html text responsive

-- [ ] make some link pages for the snake species - example pages
+  make some link pages for the snake species - example pages, one species, one about, one links, ....

+- [x] about page

+- [ ] school talks - make images same size

+- [ ] book

+- [ ] Links

+- [ ] One snake - first one

 - [ ] check that search works

+- [ ] fix Chinese language icon - edit it...make it unique

+- [ ] make javascript files only load for the pages they are needed for? e.g. only add gallery-filter.js to index.njk?

 - [ ] Check that I met requirements of CS50 project (I can add links in a table... write README...)

 - [ ] After submitting, if it looks good... suggest a site update to Hans Breuer?